DiegelD/CarND-Path-Planning-Project/README.md

 * Tweaking the weights.

-Cost functions by it self are designed to variety the output between 1 and -1 so that the tuning can be done by the multiplying these outputs with weights.
+Cost functions by it self are designed to variety the output between 1 and -1 so that the tuning can be done by multiplying these outputs with weights.
 A desired behavior is reached with following weights:
 Line `17` in the `Cost.cpp` file.
 ```c
 const float REACH_GOAL = pow(10, 1);